-So we’re going to call this technically a tutorial, but in all honesty, fixing my dripping outdoor faucet was one of those figure-it-out as you go things.
-And whenever I post about something like this, I feel like it’s only fair to remind you guys that I am not a professional contractor or have a lot of clues on what I’m doing before I start trying to fix something in my house.
+We’re going to call this technically a tutorial, but in all honesty, fixing my dripping outdoor faucet was one of those figure-it-out as you go things.
+And whenever I post about something like this, I feel like it’s only fair to remind you guys that I am not a professional plumber nor have a lot of clues on what I’m doing before I start trying to fix something in my house.
+Plumbing problems can get costly, so approach with your own level of comfort here.
+My adjustable wrench is a tool that sometimes gathers dust vs most of the ones I have in regular rotation.
 And that’s also why I often screw up a couple of times before I finally figure out how to resolve the issue long-term.
 Got it?
 Good.

 Remember how I made over my little laundry room last winter?
 Well, what I didn’t mention — and actually forgot about until spring — was that the outdoor faucet that sits directly on the other side of the back wall was dripping and had been turned off all winter.
 For obvious reasons, I had postponed this fix until the weather started to warm up, but in my haste to meet a makeover deadline, I forgot all about how quickly I would need to take the new plywood counter back out of the laundry room so I could get access to the shutoff valve behind the dryer.
 Sigh.
 Two steps forward…

 Gaining access to turn the shutoff valve on and off proved to be… a bit cramped.
 To take the counter out, I would need to also remove the mirror on the right side.
 I would also need to remove the items on the counter, remove the antique washboard, and move the dryer back out of its neatly tucked-in spot.
 So, I basically had to deal with an unkempt, disorganized room again until I finally fixed the faucet.
 But, man — I got a brief taste of that sweet, sweet organized laundry room life — and I really wanted it back.